vannguyengd/gooddata-ui/docs/30_tips__embed_dashboard.md

 ## Edit mode

 The Dashboard component itself does not yet support editing of the dashboards.
-However, you can use the Embedded KPI Dashboard application to edit the dashboards and then use Dashboard to view them.
+However, you can use the embedded KPI Dashboard application to edit the dashboards and then use the Dashboard component to view them.

-**NOTE:** Any customization you may have set using the will **not** be applied to the embedded KPI Dashboards.
+**NOTE:** Any customization you may have set will **not** be applied to the embedded KPI Dashboards.

 ```jsx
 import React, { useCallback, useEffect, useState } from "react";